schollz/snaptext/README.md

-# textmailmachine
+# snaptext

 This is like a voice mail machine, except you can leave text messages for anyone.
-A message to X will be available at `textmailmachine.schollz/X` for the specified amount of time and then it is deleted off the server forever.
+A message to someone named "X" will be available at `snaptext.schollz/X`.
+Once someone looks at the message, it will be deleted.
+Messages are updated in realtime, so you can just leave your browser open (like a very silly isntant messenger).

 ## API

+The API is incredibly simple.
+There is only one endpoint, to post a message.

 **POST /** - send a messsage